je-nnyt/tp/docs/UserGuide.md

 ## Listing

 List command will list the item(s) in the target specified by index or name.
 In the case of wanting to list all the item in the target, use the special argument `--all` that does not take any argument value or use `all` as the argument value for the argument `name`.

+Note that if you give argument values for both argument `--index` and `--name`, the priority will be given to `--name`, i.e. list by name.

 Note that if you give any argument value for the argument `--all`, the values will be ignored.